andrew-codes/home-automation/docs/kubernetes-cluster-features.md

 ## Backup and Restore

-This will demonstrate backing up and then restoring the home-automation namespace in the kubernetes cluster.
+This section will demonstrate backing up and then restoring the home-automation namespace in the Kubernetes cluster.

 > Ensure you have already installed [velero CLI](https://velero.io/docs/v1.5/basic-install/); see their [installation guide](https://velero.io/docs/v1.5/basic-install/) for more details.

 1. Create the backup: `velero backup create home-automation-namespace --include-namespaces home-automation`
 1. Delete the namespace: `kubectl delete ns home-automation`
-1. Ensure all namespace volumes/claims are deleted, too.
+1. Ensure to delete all namespace volumes/claims
 1. Restore via: `velero restore create --from-backup home-automation-namespace`